Family Law Funding

 The Full Court agreed to discharge the dollar-for-dollar order made by the trial judge because it held that the order made by the trial judge was in effect a costs order and ought to have been taken into consideration in determining the final property adjustment.

 It is important for clients in family law litigations to understand the impact of costs and their ability to fund proceedings at the outset and what a court might do in relation to litigation funding and costs orders.
+For further information about family dispute resolution and its impacts, check our our latest article.

 If you need advice in relation to family law litigation, please contact Rowan Skinner & Associates Lawyers to discuss your issue.